harmony-one/h/progress/alaina-furstenberg.md

 ---

 2024-03-17 Mon: Animation of pump.one graphic + [tweet](https://x.com/harmonyprotocol/status/1901746154465054972).
 Sync with Artem on updating pump.one/rules, revising the rule pertaining to competition extensions: "Each round lasts 7 days, ending at a random time around midnight US Pacific Time only if a token reaches 420,000 ONE in net liquidity.
 If not, the round extends indefinitely until the liquidity threshold is met.".
-We're discussing lowering the liquidity threshold as well for competitions.
+We're discussing lowering the liquidity threshold to 4200 ONE as well for competitions.
 Continuation on /wealth, testing orange finance.

 ---